Peter Hoffmann

 Demo Dataset

-We are using the NY Taxi Dataset throughout this blog post because it is a real world dataset, has a reasonable size and some nice properties like different datatypes and includes some messy data (like all real world data engineering problems).
+We are using the NY Taxi Dataset throughout this blog post because it is a real-world dataset, has a reasonable size, and some useful properties like different data types.
+It also includes some messy data (like all real-world data engineering problems).

 mkdir input